 If you haven't tried using an air fryer, I can't say enough good about them.
 Air fryers are popular for several reasons, including:

 - Healthier cooking: Air fryers use hot circulating air for cooking food instead of deep frying it in oil.
-This means the food you make is less in fat and has fewer calories than traditional frying methods.
+This means your food is less fat and has fewer calories than traditional frying methods.
 These Gluten Free Chicken Nuggets turn out crispy and delicious without frying!

 - Convenience: Air fryers are easy to use and require minimal preparation.
-Simply place your food in the basket, set the temperature and time, and let the air fryer do the rest.
-It doesn't get any easier than that!
+Place your food in the basket, set the temperature and time, and let the air fryer do the rest.
+It doesn’t get any easier than that!
 Use it for cooking fries like these Air Fryer Waffle Fries.

 - Versatility: Air fryers can be used to cook a variety of foods, including vegetables, chicken, fish, and even desserts.
 I make these Gluten Free Air Fryer Hand Pies in just minutes!
 You can also make unexpected things like these Gluten Free Dinner Rolls in the air fryer!